machal/cssmine-content/content/css3-transitions.md

 }
 ```

 Not a big deal.
-Now imagine you want to animate the color change on mouse hover.
+Now imagine you want to animate a color change on mouse hover.
-And that is what transitions are for.
+That is what transitions are for.
 They animate property changes.

 ```css
 .box {